-Base Station Setup
+7.1 Base Station Setup

-- 1. Connect the Base receiver to the Emlid Flow App.
-Follow the instructions in the previous section. - 2.
-From the main screen, navigate to Correction Input and turn this OFF a.
+Connect the Base receiver to the Emlid Flow App.
+Follow the instructions in the previous section.

+7.1.1 Base Correction Input Settings

+7.1.2 Base Output 1 Settings

+- Navigate to Base Output 1 settings and select LoRa radio, then tap the pencil icon - 2.
 Select the radio frequency that the base and rover will be paired to.
 Write this down for future reference.
-We suggest using a frequency closer to 900.

-3. Navigate to Base Output settings and select LoRa radio, then tap the pencil icon b.
-Set the Output power to maximum, and the air data rate to 9.11.

-4. Navigate to the "Settings" tab.
-Select "IMU".
-Select "TURN OFF IMU"
+We suggest trying a frequency between 926 and 928 as these tend to be less prone to interference, however you may need to test different frequency ranges in your specific area if you find you have very poor radio range. - 3.
+Set the Output power to 20 dBm, and the air data rate to 9.11 kb/s

+7.1.3 Base Settings

-5. From the main screen, navigate to and turn OFF position streaming 1 and 2
+From the main screen, navigate to Base Settings and click Configure.

-6. From main screen, navigate to Base Settings and set to Average SINGLE for 2 minutes as shown (Antenna height doesn't matter):
+Set Coordinates entry method to Average SINGLE for 2 minutes as shown (Antenna height doesn't matter):